lolo26772/Diagram.md./README.md

 	D ----> E[Done with my day!];
 ```

 The chart starts by saying im so hungry the then the two options below say find food or they are to lazy to.
 Choice C was to open the fridge and find food.
-Choice D was to go to sleep instead then it end with that being the end of the day.
+Choice D was to go to sleep instead then it ends with that being the end of the day.